 - We didn’t get to snorkel in the Wailea area, unfortunately, so we can’t share our personal experiences.
 From what we’ve heard, the Ahihi Kinau Reserve is the best snorkeling spot in South Maui.
 It’s also a recommended Maui snorkeling site for families with children.

 - Popular off-shore snorkeling sites are the Molokini Crater and Turtle Town.
 They’re located close to the Wailea shore but charter boats leave from marinas closer to West Maui too.
 So, for these excursions it doesn’t really matter that much where you choose to be staying.
-The best time of day to go snorkeling in Maui is in the morning, when the winds haven’t picked up yet.
+The best time of day to go snorkeling is in the morning, when the winds haven’t picked up yet.

 Rest & relaxation